Hybrid Mechanical Systems: Solid-State Quantum Systems Coupled to Mechanics

 The first experiments demonstrating coupling between a nanomechanical cantilever and the spin of an isolated single electron appeared in 2004.
 In a landmark experiment, Rugar \textit{et al.}\ measured the force of flipping a single unpaired electron spin contained in a silicon dangling bond (commonly known as an E' center) using a NEMS cantilever \cite{Hybrid:Rugar2004}.
 This achievement concluded a decade of development of a technique known as magnetic resonance force microscopy (MRFM) and stands out as one of the first single-spin measurements in a solid-state system.
 The principle behind MRFM is simple (see Fig.~\ref{Hybrid:fig:221}).
 Magnetic moments -- such as those associated with single electron or single nuclear spins -- produce a force when in a magnetic field gradient: $F = \mu \nabla B$, where $\mu$ is the spin's magnetic moment and $\nabla B$ is the spatial field gradient.
 This force can couple the deflection of a compliant cantilever to the spin if either the spin or the gradient source, such as a small magnet, are fixed to the cantilever.
 If the magnetic field gradient is large enough (i.e.\ the coupling is strong enough), the spin polarization and the cantilever's motion will be coupled.

 Most MRFM techniques utilize this coupling to make measurements of spin density on the micro- or nanometer scale \cite{Hybrid:Poggio2010}.
 They employ extremely compliant cantilevers capable of detecting forces as small as $1~\mathrm{aN}/\sqrt{\mathrm{Hz}}$ and optical interferometers that can measure the cantilever's displacement to resolutions of $1~\mathrm{pm}/\sqrt{\mathrm{Hz}}$.
 Furthermore, magnetic resonance techniques are used in order to selectively address ensembles of spins in a sample, allowing for both spatial and chemical selectivity.
-For example, a pulse sequence known as a rapid adiabatic passage can be applied using a rf source.
-The sequence causes only the spins on resonance with the rf carrier frequency to flip.
-As a result, a small ensemble of spins -- at a particular region in space -- can be made to flip at the cantilever's mechanical resonance frequency.
-This spin oscillation in turn drives the cantilever into oscillation.
+For example, a pulse sequence known as a rapid adiabatic passage can be applied using a radio-frequency (rf) source.
+Each adiabatic passage pulse causes only the spins on resonance with the rf carrier frequency to flip.
+Using a periodic pulse sequence, a small ensemble of spins -- at a particular region in space -- can be made to flip at nearly any desired frequency.
+By choosing the flip frequency to be at the cantilever's mechanical resonance, the periodic spin oscillations will in turn drive the cantilever into oscillation.
 Because this spin force is made to occur at the cantilever's resonant frequency and at a particular phase, it can be distinguished from all other random electro-static and thermal forces disturbing the cantilever's motion.